PJL101/PJL101.github.io/src/files/README.md

 Please see the website [source repository](http://github.com/PJL101/iampjl.co.uk) for more information.
 Please feel free to raise any issues, pull requests, comments, etc there.

-This repository is simply the automatically generated output and as such, there is isn't much to see here.
+This repository is simply the automatically generated minified output and as such, there is isn't much to see here.